 Drunk driving is often a crime individuals don’t plan to commit.
 They head out for a night of fun with friends and simply don’t consider what will happen when it’s time to head home.
 But when the bar is closed, and you’ve hit the freeway, the dangerous reality of drunk driving can come crashing down on you quickly.

 You can take steps to stop yourself and others from drunk driving and potentially save the lives of others — even yourself:

 - Choose a designated driver: Before drinking, designate a driver who will not be drinking.
 You can take turns with friends so that everyone can have a night out fairly, but when it’s your turn to drive, don’t drink.

 - Never let others drive drunk: Save the lives of your friends or family by not allowing them to drive drunk.
 Take their keys away and call them a cab, paying for it if you have to.

-- Ask for a ride home, or get a cab: If you are drunk, but need to get home, ask for a ride home from a friend or family member.
+- Ask for a ride home, or get a cab: If you are drunk but need to get home, ask for a ride home from a friend or family member.
 If help isn’t available, call a cab or Uber it home.
-Though there is an expense involved, even a $50 cab ride home pales in comparison to the thousands a DUI costs, and is priceless compared to the potential of losing your life or killing someone else while driving drunk.
+Though there is an expense involved, even a $50 cab ride home pales in comparison to the thousands spent on DUI costs, and is priceless compared to the potential of losing your life or killing someone else while driving drunk.